bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

-## Absolute point of a object

-When constructing an absolute point, it is possible to do it by describing it as the location of an existing anchor point of an object.
-For instance, if a node with id "1" has been created prior, it is possible to construct a path that go throug the center of this node.
+## Other aboluste points

+Besizes the absolute points that are described by a pair of numbers, we can also describe an abolute point whose locations are those of an existing object, such as a node.
+For instance, we can construct a path that goes from (0,0) to the center of an existing node of Id "1" as follows.

     path (0,0)--(#node.1)

-Following is a similar example but going through the top part of the node instead.
+Here, the absolute point inside a pair parentheses starts with a number-sign, followed by the word "node", followed by a period, and the Id of the node.
+This same pattern extends to describing the location of a box as well.

+    path (0,0)--(#box.1)

+For a node its location is always the center, and for a box its location is always the left-left corner of the box.
+However, the previous notation also includes provision to allow us to express a different part of the shape.
+For instance, we can express that instead of drawing to the center of the node, we want to draw to a point that borders the northmost tip of the shape.
+This, is done by adding an "anchor-point" notation after the Id.

     path (0,0)--(#node.1:o12)

-Here, "o12" is a valid "anchor point" that is relative to node 1.
-For a node there are twelve anchor points, namely "o1" to "o12", with each point corresponding to the hour of an analog clock.
-For instance, anchor "o12" would denote a point that is the north border of the node.
-Similarly, "o3" describe a point that is the east border of the node.
+Here, "o12" is a standard "anchor-point" that is defined for a node.
+For a node there are twelve anchor points, namely "o1" to "o12".
+Each number after the letter "o" corresponds to the locations of hours of the long hand for an analog clock.
+For instance, anchor "o12" would denote a point that borders the north tip of the node, and "o3" the east.

-So far, there are two types of objects, a node and a box.
-Following is an example of drawing a line between anchor points of box 1 and box 2.
+For a box, the anchor points are the following: "n", "w", "e", "w", "nw", "ne", "sw" and "se".
+Thus, to draw a line between the two northen tips of the boxes we would do the following:

     draw (#box.1:n)--(#box.2:n)

-For a box, the anchor points are "n", "w", "e", "w", "nw", "ne", "sw" and "se".

-For both node and box, two additional numbers can appear after the anchor, each of which expresses an offset from that anchor.
-For instance, we express that instead of starting from the "n" anchor point of box 1, it starts from a point that is (-2,3) away from that anchor.
-Here, the first number describes a horizontal offset, and the second number describes a vertical offset.
-A negative horizontal offset moves left, and negative vertical offset moves downwards.
+If addition numbers are to be placed after, they will be interpreted as the "offset" from that anchor point.

-    draw (#box.1:n,-2,3)--(#box.1:n)
+    draw (#box.1:n)--(#box.1:n,2,3)

-It is also possible for an absolute point to be described as a "cartesian point".
-A "cartesian point" is a point described inside a "cartesian grid".
-A "cartesian grid" is identified by a Id that has previously been setup by a "cartesian" command.

-In the following example the "cartesian" command would setup a "cartesian grid" with Id 1 that is centered at (5,5), such that a "cartesian.1.point" of (3,4) would have been translated into an absolute point (8,9).
-Thus, the visual effect of the the following is a line drawn between (0,0) and (8,9).

-    cartesian.1.setup 5 5
+The previous example would draw line that starts out from the north tip of the box, to another point that is 2 grid unit to the right and 3 grid units upwards.

+The lastest addition of the "car" command has also created a new notation for designating a point inside a Cartesian plane.
+The following example would draw a line connecting two points of a Cartesian plane of Id "1" that is (3,4) and (4,5).

+    car.1 (5,5)
-    draw (0,0)--(#cartesian.1,3,4)
+    draw (#car:1,3,4)--(#car.1,4,5)

-## Fetch path point from another path
+## Coords point from another coords

-We can also instruct that a path goes through an existing path point of another path.
-To reference a path point of another path, that name of that path is to be preceeded by an ampersand, and followed by an underscore, and then a number that serves as the index to the path point.
+Note that a 'path' command allows a coords array to be saved under a given name.
+This also means that we can retrieve a point of a coords array that is currently saved and use it to build a new path.
-Following example would create a path "b" where its second point is the same as the second point of path "a".
+Following example would set it so that the second point of "b" is the same as the second point of "a".

     path a = (0,0)--(3,4)
-    path b = (0,0)--(&a_1)
+    path b = (1,1)--(&a_1)